AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Experiments

 \subsection{Unseen object pose estimation task}

 Our work introduces a generalizable multi-view pose estimation method, capable of operating on novel objects without object-specific training.
 To validate this generalization capability, we evaluate our approach in the unseen object pose estimation setting defined by \citep{bop23}.
-In this scenario, the pose estimation method is not permitted to train on the 3D object models; only a brief onboarding stage is allowed.
+In this setting, methods are allowed to onboard new objects within a short time budget (5 minutes on 1 GPU) using their 3D models.

 \paragraph{Single-view estimates.} To obtain input single-view pose candidates for YCB-V and T-LESS, we use state-of-the-art single-view pose estimation methods that operate on unseen objects: FoundPose~\citep{ornek2024foundpose}, GigaPose~\citep{nguyen2024gigapose}, MegaPose~\citep{labbe2022megapose} and Co-Op~\citep{moon2025co}.
-For ITODD-MV and HouseCat6D, we do not have access to pre-computed single-view pose estimates: HouseCat6D is not part of the BOP challenge and ITODD-MV single-view public estimates are only available for one of the 4 cameras used for multi-view estimation.
-For both datasets we use 2D detector~\cite{lu2024adapting} adapted to use recent template matching features~\cite{simeoni2025dinov3}.
-A single-view pose estimate for each 2D detection is then obtained using FoundPose~\cite{ornek2024foundpose} followed by Megapose refinement~\cite{labbe2022megapose}.
-Please refer to Appendix~\ref{sec:appendix_single-view} for implementation details.
+Specifically, we download their official results from the BOP leaderboard.
+For HouseCat6D and BOP-Industrial datasets, we do not have access to pre-computed single-view pose estimates: HouseCat6D is not part of the BOP challenge, and for the BOP-Industrial datasets, single-view public estimates are only available for one of the cameras used for multi-view pose estimation.
+We therefore generate single-view pose estimates using FoundPose~\cite{ornek2024foundpose} followed by Megapose refinement~\cite{labbe2022megapose}.
+Please refer to Appendix~\ref{sec:appendix_single-view} for implementation details and information about object 2D detection.

 \paragraph{Multi-view baseline.} We compare our multi-view pose estimation method against the multi-view aggregation-and-refinement strategy proposed in CosyPose \citep{labbe2020cosypose}.
 To our knowledge, this is the only published and open-source method capable of multi-view pose refinement of unseen objects from RGB images.
 Unlike our method, CosyPose jointly refines object and camera poses and does not require known camera extrinsics.
 To ensure a fair comparison, we evaluate CosyPose in a setting where camera extrinsics are known and the refinement is applied only to object poses.
 Additionally, CosyPose relies on annotated object symmetries, while our method is symmetry-agnostic.